learn-co-curriculum/dsc-html-introduction/README.md

 HTML, or HyperText Markup Language, is a markup language which describes the structure and semantic meaning of web pages.
 Web browsers, such as Mozilla Firefox, Internet Explorer, and Google Chrome interpret the HTML code and use it to render output.
-Unlike Ruby, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
+Unlike Python, JavaScript and other programming languages, markup languages like HTML don't have any logic behind them.
 Instead, they simply surround the content to convey structure and meaning.